jvalanen/nopeustesti/README.md

 1. Player gets a point with each correct press of a button
 2. Score is shown by the counter
 3. When the game ends the score is shown
-4. When the game ends all the buttons light up